THS Concepts Logo - White

 What Information Do Topographical Surveys Gather?

-Topographical surveys (sometimes referred to as “topos”) record a range of information on site and are usually referenced back to a national grid co-ordinate system.
+Topographical surveys (sometimes referred to as “topo surveys”) record a range of information on site and are usually referenced back to a national grid co-ordinate system.
 This allows the surveyed information to be tied in with other mapping products which are also aligned to a national grid system.
 In the United Kingdom this is dealt with by the Ordnance Survey.

 The features of a topographical site survey depend on the client requirements / the complexity of the project.
 Examples of what information is typically surveyed includes: